 There is also the El Camino Real bell that has come to mark each mission I have visited as well.

-In the back of the parking lot you will find a unique exhibit with a dozen crosses, each representing a different moment in Jesus crucifixion.
+In the back of the parking lot, you will find a distinct exhibit with a dozen crosses, each representing a different moment in Jesus crucifixion.

 When you enter the gift shop, you will pay the fee of $5 and receive a map you can use to wander the mission.
 Here are some of the main things you will see.